-- confirming Nd-Pr resources in the F-Subzone and Tardiff Zones and preparing a scoping study on a small-scale development model focused on Nd-Pr concentrate production; - re-sampling existing drill core from 1980s drilling to analyze for lithium and establishing an initial T-Zone lithium resource estimate; - investigating neodymium, praseodymium, dysprosium (the other 'magnet rare earth') and lithium potential in the North T and S zone deposits; - metallurgical testing (ore sorting) of near surface rare earth mineralization with high neodymium and praseodymium values, and - continuing the permitting process and community engagement toward identifying local Indigenous business partners.
+- confirming Nd-Pr resources in the F-Subzone of the North T deposit and preparing a feasibility study on the small-scale development model focused on Nd-Pr (bastnaesite) concentrate production using ore-sorting technology; - a confirmation drilling program on the F-Subzone with the objective of filling in gaps in the drilling database to finalize the resource model for initial development; - re-sampling existing drill core from 1980s drilling for complete rare earth analysis using modern analytical techniques - investigating neodymium, praseodymium, dysprosium (the other 'magnet rare earth') and lithium potential in the North T and S Zone deposits; - Bench scale ore-sorting tests on bastnaesite rich F-Subzone rock (now in progress) to be followed by a larger scale test once the results of bench scale work are available. - Initial laboratory testwork to define an appropriate leaching process to efficiently extract the rare earths from the bastnaesite concentrate - Completing the permitting process and community engagement toward identifying local Indigenous business partners.